blandfort/tuberlens/README.md

 # Potato

 A Python library for training and evaluating neural network activation probes.
-This package provides tools for interpretability research by enabling systematic probing of transformer model representations.
+This repository provides tools to detect concepts of interest based on model activations from a single layer.

 ## Features